 Amy: Every single minute.

-The Master's breakdown over Darla's death and the Anointed One's subsequent pep talk in "Angel" is pretty much the definition of Ugly Cute.
+- The Master's breakdown over Darla's death and the Anointed One's subsequent pep talk is pretty much the definition of Ugly Cute.

-In the season 1 episode "Nightmares", the nightmares of everyone in Sunnydale are brought to life.
+- The nightmares of everyone in Sunnydale are brought to life.
 A particularly emotional scene reveals that Giles' nightmare is that he will fail as Buffy's watcher and she'll die because of it.
+Also a Tear Jerker.

 (Buffy knocks out Giles)

-The ending of "When She Was Bad" - Buffy is anxious about facing Xander and Willow in class after being an alienating bitca to them...she then finds they saved a seat for her and are happy to put it all behind them.
+- The ending - Buffy is anxious about facing Xander and Willow in class after being an alienating bitch to them...she then finds they saved a seat for her and are happy to put it all behind them.

-"Some Assembly Required" - when Giles is struggling to ask Jenny out and cursing his inability, she matter-of-factly asks him out instead.
+- When Giles is struggling to ask Jenny out and cursing his inability, she matter-of-factly asks him out instead.
 His surprise and delight is written all over his face even as he still can't quite vocalize properly, and afterwards walks off with a little hop in his step.

 Buffy: Oh. [pause] ...I didn't even notice.

-The scene in "Surprise" where Buffy and Angel make love.
+- The scene where Buffy and Angel make love.
 Not just for the act itself, but for the buildup, where Angel was taking care of Buffy, and Buffy was terrified about having almost lost Angel to the Judge.